 A roll consists of a series of stages (described in Section 5.2) that must be performed in a fixed order.
-When patching a cluster, the commands that control a rolling upgrade to enforce this order are clu_upgrade and dupatch.
+When patching a cluster, the commands that control a rolling upgrade to enforce this order are clu upgrade and dupatch.

 You can perform only one rolling upgrade at a time.
 You cannot start another roll until the first roll is completed.
-However, as shown in Figure 5-1, you can follow an update installation with a patch of the new software in the same roll.

-A rolling upgrade updates the file systems and disks that the cluster currently uses; it does not update the disk or disks that contain the Tru64 UNIX operating system that were used to create the cluster (the operating system on which you ran clu_create).
+A rolling upgrade updates the file systems and disks that the cluster currently uses; it does not update the disk or disks that contain the Tru64 UNIX operating system that were used to create the cluster (the operating system on which you ran clu create).
 Although you can boot the original operating system in an emergency, remember that the differences between the current cluster and the original operating system increase with each roll.